 It stands to reason that the more children speak, the stronger their language skills will become.
 Children aged three and four are developing these important skills at a rapid rate.
 By surrounding your child with their peers and adults outside of your social circle, his language skills will blossom.
 Additionally, the more people that your child has contact with during these formative years, the wider his knowledge base becomes.

-The Possible Negatives of Preschool
+The Possible Cons of Preschool

 Not every child is ready to leave the nest quite so early, even if it’s only for a few hours.
 If your child has issues with separation anxiety, sending him to preschool can do more damage than good.
 Children who are not ready for separation can be highly distressed by the mere thought of being sent to a strange place for the day.
 If you are unable to leave your child for any length of time without him becoming anxious, do not make the mistake of thinking that exposure to preschool will alleviate the problem.